-Note regarding accessibility: I’ve concentrated on providing information regarding wheelchair access, I’m aware that there are many other access issues that can and need to be addressed, but frankly, German museums aren’t very good at this.
+Note regarding accessibility: I’ve concentrated on providing information regarding access with wheelchairs and walking frames, I’m aware that there are many other access issues that can and need to be addressed, but frankly, German museums aren’t very good at this.
 I’ve contacted each museum on this list to check current accessibility provision and have noted any extra information in the text .

 1. Everyday life in the GDR (Alltag in der DDR)

 What: One of my favourite museums, a gentle yet not romanticised introduction into what life in the GDR looked like.
 A surprisingly large collection, considering how compact the museum is.

 Where: The old Brewery, Knaackstraße 97, Prenzlauer Berg, U2, M10 Eberswalder Str.,

 Accessibility: Wheelchair accessible (ramps and lifts) wheelchair entrance to left of main entrance.
 Disabled toilet.
 Induction loop available for tours.
 To get to the museum you have to cross the The brewery yard, which is cobbled (old setts, evenly laid but not flat).
 The closest access from street to museum is via Knaackstraße (ca 30m across cobbles from pavement to entrance).
 Audio guide.

 Contact: www.hdg.de/museum-in-der-kulturbrauerei/ +49 (0)30 46 77 77 9 11

 2. The Palace of Tears (Tränenpalast)